Atabegs of Yazd: Dynasty

+Concerning the Great City of Yasdi.
+It is a good and noble city, and has a great amount of trade.
+They weave there quantities of a certain silk tissue known as Yasdi, which merchants carry into many quarters to dispose of.
+When you leave this city to travel further, you ride for seven days over great plains, finding harbour to receive you at three places only.
+There are many fine woods producing dates upon the way, such as one can easily ride through; and in them there is great sport to be had in hunting and hawking, there being partridges and quails and abundance of other game, so that the merchants who pass that way have plenty of diversion.
+There are also wild asses, handsome creatures.
+At the end of those seven marches over the plain, you come to a fine kingdom which is called Kerman.

 Architecture

 Various buildings are known from the period of the Atabegs of Yazd, such as "Alexander's Prison" (Zindan-i Iskandar), that takes its name from a poem by Hafez in which he speaks of the terrible conditions of detention.
 On the outside, there is can see a beautiful dome made of raw clay and decorated with plaster works and gold and blue paint.
 The architectural features of the dome can also be found in other domes dating back to the Ilkhanid period in Iran.